corey-schneider/inky-phat-messenger/README.md

 - [~22 AWG wire](https://amzn.to/3gIcxW6) ($5) (or salvage from something lying around)

 ## Setup
+### 1. Setting up the Pi
 - Download [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/)
 - Flash image to SD card with [Raspberry Pi imager](https://www.raspberrypi.org/software/).
 While this is happening...
   - Download [wpa_supplicant.conf](wpa_supplicant.conf) and [ssh](ssh)
   - Modify [wpa_supplicant.conf](wpa_supplicant.conf) to include your wifi credentials
 - Safely remove and reinsert the microSD card you just flashed
 - Put YOUR modified version of `wpa_supplicant.conf` and `ssh` directly onto the root directory of the microSD card
-- Insert microSD, plug in the Pi, and SSH into it
+- Insert microSD, boot up the Pi, and SSH into it
 - Download the necessary files through `curl https://get.pimoroni.com/inky | bash`
-- Enable SPI and I2C.
-To do this, run `sudo raspi-config`, scroll to Interface Options, and enable them.
+- Enable SPI and I2C. _To do this, run `sudo raspi-config`, scroll to Interface Options, and enable them._
   - While in `raspi-config`, change the time zone _(unless you live in the UK)_.
 Select `Localisation Options` > `Timezone`.
 - Run `sudo apt-get update` and `sudo apt-get upgrade` - _This will take a while_
 - Run `python3 -m pip install --upgrade pip` and `python3 -m pip install --upgrade Pillow` and `python3 -m pip install discord`
 - Run `cd ~` and `git clone https://github.com/corey-schneider/inky-phat-messenger.git` and `cd inky-phat-messenger`

+### 2. Setting up OpenWeatherMap and Discord
 - Create a new (free) account with [OpenWeatherMap.org](https://home.openweathermap.org/users/sign_up).
   - Sign in, click your name in the top right, click `My API keys` and copy the Key to [config/config.json](config/config.json)
 - Create Discord bot: